alexirpan/alexirpan.github.io/_posts/2024-04-20-puzzlehunting-201.markdown

 #### Keep clean spreadsheets

-We're going to immediately start with a point of contention, because what "clean" means is never the same person-to-person.
+We're going to immediately start with a point of contention, because what "clean" means is never the same person-to-person, and people can be very opinionated on sheet hygiene.

 ![xkcd comic about mess](/public/puzzlehunting-201/mess.png) {: .centered }